daeuniverse/dae/docs/getting-started/external-dns.md

    }
    ```

+4. If you bind to WAN, make sure your `/etc/resolv.conf` does NOT use your local external DNS directly.
+For example, you can set it as `nameserver 119.29.29.29`, and then DNS traffic will be hijacked by dae when the packets are sent through NIC.
+Most of the time, `/etc/resolv.conf` will be modified back by your DNS service like dnsmasq after rebooting, which is hard to deal with.
+We recommended you to uninstall them or give `sudo chattr +i /etc/resolv.conf` if you encounter such situation.

-4. If you bind to LAN, make sure your DHCP server will distribute dae as the DNS server (DNS request should be forwarded by dae for domain based traffic split).
+5. If you bind to LAN, make sure your DHCP server will distribute dae as the DNS server (DNS request should be forwarded by dae for domain based traffic split).

-5. If there is still a DNS issue and there are no warn/error logs, you have to change your listening port of external DNS (here is AdGuardHome) from 53 to non-53 port.
+6. If there is still a DNS issue and there are no warn/error logs, you have to change your listening port of external DNS (here is AdGuardHome) from 53 to non-53 port.
 See [#31](https://github.com/daeuniverse/dae/issues/31#issuecomment-1467358364).

-6. If you use PVE, refer to [#37](https://github.com/daeuniverse/dae/discussions/37).
+7. If you use PVE, refer to [#37](https://github.com/daeuniverse/dae/discussions/37).

 ## External DNS on another machine in LAN